-Film Directing applicants must submit the following portfolio and written matterials.
+Film Directing applicants must submit the following portfolio and written materials.
 Candidates who have passed the preliminary selection process will be notified in mid-February.
 At that time, selected candidates will be invited to visit CalArts in March for an interview and to meet faculty and students.
 The interview is required of invited candidates and is an important component of the final selection process.
 Video chat interviews can be arranged, however attending the interview in person is highly recommended.
 The Film Directing program requires three letters of recommendation.

-The Film Directing Program is interested in your sense of storytelling and will consider both students in the beginning stages of filmmaking as well as more experienced directors.
+The Film Directing Program is interested in your sense of storytelling and will consider students both in the beginning stages of filmmaking as well as more experienced directors.
 Please understand that we are not concerned with your technical skills.
-We would rather see a piece on a DVD with low production values that tells a strong story well, than an expensive 16mm production that does not.
-Submit a portfolio containing a VHS, DVD, Blu Ray or Mini-DV including the following three items:
+We would rather see a piece with low production values that tells a strong story well, than an expensive 16mm production that does not.
+Submit a portfolio containing the following three items:

 - A film or video of dramatic narrative work or an excerpt from a piece you have directed.
 Please limit the piece to five minutes; if your work is longer than this, excerpt the section you would most like us to see.
-Submissions should NOT take the form of movie trailers, compilations, nor a show reel of excerpts.
+Submissions should NOT take the form of movie trailers, compilations, or show reels.

 - Your telling of a true story based on a personal experience particularly important to you.
 Please do not “perform” the emotions of the event.
 Emphasis is on the content of the story.
-Simply videotape yourself telling your story.
-Do not script the work, but be aware that the tape will not be reviewed past two minutes.
+Simply record yourself telling your story on-camera.
+Do not script the work, but be aware that the recording will not be reviewed past two minutes.
 Think carefully about your story before you tell it.